The Ultimate Powerhouse Team

 August 8-9 & October 2-4!

 is required.
 At this level it is not recommended that dancers take off more than a couple of weeks in the summer time as their skills deteriorate quickly.

 We are proud to offer our POWERHOUSE dancers choreography that has officially been recognized as "outstanding" and "cutting edge" by dance competitions around the nation.
 Our choreography consistently wins NATIONAL awards for TOP SCORES, TITLE WINNERS, STYLE, TECHNIQUE, CHOREOGRAPHY, ENTERTAINMENT & SPECIAL JUDGES AWARDS!

 When choosing who you want to compete with,

 The POWERHOUSE TEAM equally represents ULTIMATE DANCE FLORIDA at performances for the community, competitions and conventions.

-Our Team is dancers who want to dance in the community for friends, family, and share our philanthropic vision of dance.
+Our Team is made up of well rounded dancers who want to dance in the community for friends, family, and share our philanthropic vision of dance.
 We also will be marching in a parade(s)!
 Competition and conventions are a required part of our competitive program.

 The POWERHOUSE TEAM is a COMPETITIVE TEAM.